alexjames/alexsmemorypalace/lifeskills/fashion.md

 5. Should taper downards towards the calf
 6. The length should touch top of shoe.
 Not longer or shorter.

+### Shorts
+1. Shorts should fit the same as pants.
+2. Length should be 1"-3" above knee.
+Shorts should never go past the knee.
+3. Chino shorts can be worn - navy, khaki, grey, white.

 ## Categories
 #### Luxury/High-end
  * Highest quality craftnamship and materials